ai-cafe/transcribe-asr/README.md

 # TranscribeASR

-TranscribeASR (TASR, pronounced "Tay-ser") is a simple CLI based on ASR technology, focused on quickly and accurately converting audio files into text, helping users improve their work efficiency.
+TranscribeASR (TASR, pronounced "Tay-ser") is a simple Python Tool based on ASR technology, focused on quickly and accurately converting audio files into text, helping users improve their work efficiency.

 ## Installation